McStasMcXtrace/mccode-antlr/README.md

 included in-rule code to implement some language features and called the code-generator to construct the intermediate instrument source file.
-The mixture of language parsing and multiple layers of generated functionality made understanding the program operation and debugging introduced errors difficult.
+The mixture of language parsing and multiple layers of generated functionality made understanding the program operation, and debugging introduced errors, difficult.
 Worst of all, there is no easy-to-use tooling available to help the programmer identify syntax errors on-the-fly.